 Digital and written communication will be sent home on a regular bases.
-Additional we keep a documentation portfolio on each child to document where they are in their development.
+Additionally, we keep a documentation portfolio on each child to document where they are in their development.
 Documentation is provided through the use of photos, stories, samples of the children's work, as well as a goal list.
 Parents are welcome to look at their child's portfolio at any time throughout the year, as well as during two scheduled conferences.

 Will my child be ready for Kindergarten and the "big" school system?

 This is always the most asked question that we get, and rightfully so!
 The Whole Child program is very different than the large school system.
-However, we feel that the children of the Whole Child leave with such great confidence, problem solving skills, resilience, and the ability to interactive with peers and teachers in a positive way that they are more than ready for “Big” school!
+However, we feel that the children of the Whole Child leave with such great confidence, problem solving skills, resilience, and the ability to interact with peers and teachers in a positive way so that they are more than ready for “Big” school!

 Will my child know all of their ABC’s and 123’s when they get to Kindergarten?